 In this tutorial, we are going to show you how to fix Samsung Galaxy unknown baseband version.
 This guide applies to all Samsung Galaxy variants.
-One of our loyal visitors had left a request pertaining to a problem which she was facing on your Samsung Galaxy S4: She states, ” My Samsung Galaxy S4 baseband version is Unknown.
-IMEI SV is an unknown and network signal disappeared.
+One of our loyal visitors had left a request about a problem which she was facing on your Samsung Galaxy S4: She states, ” My Samsung Galaxy S4 baseband version is Unknown.
+IMEI SV is an unknown, and the network signal disappeared.
 She also tried factory resetting a few times with no positive outcome.

-First of all, if you get a message on your phone says, “Insert SIM card to access network service’s fix not register on a network, then click the link, it will open in a new tab.
+First of all, if you get a message on your phone that says, “Insert SIM card to access network service’s fix not register on a network, then click the link, it will open in a new tab.

 If your IMEI number is fake or null, read the following – Restore Galaxy Null IMEI # and Fix Not Registered on Network

 Let’s get down to the root of the problem why you’re getting Baseband Version is Unknown error on your Galaxy.
 These are some of the few symptoms you will get when Baseband Version is Unknown: